-The Guilford County Tax Office is diligent in the collection of property taxes by maintaining a tax collection percentage of 99.75%.
+• The Guilford County Tax Office is diligent in the collection of property taxes by maintaining a tax collection percentage of 99.78%.
+The statewide average in fiscal year 2021 was 98.96%.
 The citizens and businesses of the Town of Summerfield are very prompt in paying their taxes and this certainly speaks favorably of them having such a high collection rate.
 The Town of Summerfield contracts with Guilford County to collect property taxes and they continue to do a very good job in the collection of taxes.